FDA Drug Services Requirements

 Most drugs must be approved by FDA under a New Drug Application (NDA) or Abbreviated New Drug Application (ANDA) or be generally recognized as safe and effective (GRASE) by qualified experts.

-In addition to the above, the following requirements must be met to market a drug in the US
+In addition, the following requirements must be met to legally market a drug in the United States:

 Expert FDA Compliance Services - We Handle the Complexity